paylogic/developer.paylogic.com/content/articles/pip-accel.rst

 takes about seven minutes to install all dependencies of Paylogic's main code base using pip_.

-What's worse is that PyPi and distribution websites can be very unreliable.
+What's worse is that PyPI and distribution websites can be very unreliable.
 One day everything works fine, the next day the same packages you downloaded previously can no longer be downloaded.
 Usually these are transient errors, you just have to be very patient and/or retry until it works.